-Table B-52 ELA signal
+Table A-54 ELA signal

-Signal Direction Description STOPCLOCK TOPCLOCK Output ELA request for the system to stop the clocks.
-This signal is generated from multiple must be synchronized in the system before use.
+Signal Direction Description STOPCLOCK ELA request for the system to stop the clocks.
+This signal is generated from multiple clock domains and must be synchronized in the system before use.

-B.2.18 DFT interface signals
+A.2.18 DFT interface signals